George I Lovell

 Growth and development of the United States Constitution as reflected in decisions of the Supreme Court; political, social, and economic effects.
 Offered: jointly with POL S 360.

-Description: This course is the first of a two-quarter introduction to American Constitutional Law.
-The course examines the constitutional foundations of the American political and legal systems.
+Description: This course examines the constitutional foundations of the American political and legal systems.
 Participants will examine the political and legal processes that have shaped constitutional development from the founding to the present.
 The focus of the course is Supreme Court decisions on judicial review, state/federal relations, executive and legislative powers, separation of powers, and economic regulation.
 The course does not cover civil rights and civil liberties.
 Those topics are covered in POLS/LSJ 361.

 Student learning goals